-For high school and gap students, our 131-foot schooner will sail this fall from Maine to Cuba and return to Maine again next spring for semester-long programs.
+For high school and gap students, our 131-foot wooden schooner sails in the fall from Maine to Cuba and returns to Maine again in the spring for semester-long programs.
 Learn sailing skills, from navigation to marine forecasting, in the most spectacular marine environment in the hemisphere.

 December 2017 to March 2018

-Students can join our three-week program to explore historic change occurring in Cuba.
-The course focuses on the challenges and opportunities of maritime tourism development, all from the unique perspective of a traditional sailing schooner.
+College students and lifelong learners can join our one- and two-week voyages to explore historic change occurring in Cuba.
+Our Intrepid Traveler programs allow participants to explore Cuba and its surrounding marine enviroments, all from the unique perspective of a traditional sailing schooner.

 July to August 2018

-We offer a two-week program for Maine high school students that focuses on sustainable fisheries, exploring our region’s interdependent saltwater ecology and economy.
+We offer programs for high school students that focus on sustainable fisheries, exploring our region’s interdependent saltwater ecology and economy.
 Aboard the Gamage, students will learn teamwork while also engaging with coastal professionals on the Gulf Coast of Maine.